 Dropper and flasher rigs

-Dropper and flasher rigs include one or more hooks branching off the main line with a suitable sinker at the bottom.
-Weight is adjusted to suit water depth, current strength and/or the speed of drift.
-Sufficient weight is needed to keep the baits near the bottom where snapper usually feed.
+Dropper and flasher rigs include one or more baited hooks branching off the main line with a suitable sinker at the bottom.
+Sufficient weight is needed to keep the baits near the bottom, where snapper often feed.

 Snapper are a prime target for many shore anglers.
 Good snapper numbers feed off surf beaches around the North Island, with renowned spots including Taranaki and Ninety Mile Beach.